-- Conduct an immediate inquiry to determine if there is reasonable cause to call a full investigation of all parties involved; - If there is insufficient evidence to support reasonable cause, the inquiry should be closed with no 2023-2024 OCOM Student Handbook DAOM Program

-- May meet with the student who filed a grievance to finalize their statement; - Commence an investigation plan, which may include calling witnesses, reviewing evidence, and interviewing the responding faculty or staff member and the student who filed the grievance.
+- Conduct an immediate inquiry to determine if there is reasonable cause to call a full investigation of all parties involved; - If there is insufficient evidence to support reasonable cause, the inquiry should be closed with no further action; - May meet with the student who filed a grievance to finalize their statement; - Commence an investigation plan, which may include calling witnesses, reviewing evidence, and interviewing the responding faculty or staff member and the student who filed the grievance.
 Complete the investigation within a reasonable timeframe; - Provide a summary report at the completion of the investigatory process; - If the academic grievance demonstrates need for any disciplinary action for faculty or staff, prepare a statement of findings for the immediate supervisor of the faculty or staff named in the grievance on the basis of the initial inquiry.